-- Customizable Syllabus Language – It is important that students understand not only the general scope and sequence for a class, course guidelines, and important due dates, but also that they are made aware early on of the expectations for academic integrity.
+- Syllabus Recommendation – It is important that students understand not only the general scope and sequence for a class, course guidelines, and important due dates but also that they are made aware early on of the expectations for academic integrity.
 Expert TA makes including these details in your syllabus a simple process, providing editable language related to the standards for students associated with their online homework.

 - Question Pools – When creating assignments, instructors have the option to add problems into question pools (a group of problems from which one will be randomly chosen for students to work on in a given assignment).
 This means that instead of all students receiving assignments with identical problem ordering, each student may get a slightly different version through the random selection of problems from one or more problem pools.